kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Refitting the model after removing non-significant effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 So after having established which effects are significant, we can exclude the non-significant effects and increase the degrees of freedom.
 (We do not have to recalculate the model parameters - why?).
-The residuals will be non-zero, so we can then estimate the standard error, and apply all the tools from least squares modelling to assess the residuals.
-Plots of the residuals in experimental order, against fitted values, qq-plots, and all the other assessment tools from earlier are used as usual.
+The residuals will be non-zero now, so we can then estimate the standard error, and apply all the tools from least squares modelling to assess the residuals.
+Plots of the residuals in experimental order, against fitted values, q-q plots, and all the other assessment tools from earlier are used as usual.

 Continuing the above example, where a :math:`2^4` factorial was run, and the response values, in standard order were :math:`y = [71, 61, 90, 82, 68, 61, 87, 80, 61, 50, 89, 83, 59, 51, 85, 78]`.
 The significant effects were from **A**, **B**, **D**, and **BD**.
 Now omitting the non-significant effects, there are only 5 parameters to estimate, including the intercept, so the standard error is :math:`S_E^2 = \dfrac{39}{16-5} = 3.54`, with 11 degrees of freedom.
 The :math:`S_E(b_i)` value for all coefficients, except the intercept, is :math:`\sqrt{\dfrac{S_E^2}{16}} = 0.471`, and the critical :math:`t`-value at the 95% level is ``qt(0.975, df=11)`` = 2.2.
-So the confidence intervals can be calculated to confirm that these are indeed significant effects.
+So the confidence intervals can be calculated to confirm that these are indeed significant effects by calculating their confidence interval.

 There is some circular reasoning here: postulate that one or more effects are zero, increase the degrees of freedom by removing those parameters in order to confirm the remaining effects are significant.
 So some general advice is to first exclude effects which are definitely small, and retain medium size effects in the model until you can confirm they are not-significant.